priyankavokuda/hand_motion_analysis/README.md

 # Hand motion analysis

-This project was performed to compare performance computer vision methods and machine learning methods on same data in-order to find efficient methods to assign labels to unseen/unlabeled data .
+This project was done to compare performance of computer vision methods and machine learning methods on same data in-order to find efficient methods to assign labels to unseen/unlabeled data .

-In this project, classification of hand pose is performed using supervised machine learning method on labeled data.
+In this project, classification of hand pose wass performed using supervised machine learning method on labeled data.

-The input to the system are joint angles of a hand which is moved under controlled conditions recorded by CyberGlove.
+The input to the system were joint angles of a hand recorded by CyberGlove which was moved under controlled conditions.

-The the number of joint angles in a hand is too high and the joint angles are interdependent.
-So dimensionality reduction is performed using Principle Component Analysis.
+The the number of joint angles in a hand were too high and the joint angles were interdependent.
+So dimensionality reduction was performed using Principle Component Analysis.

-As the data is recorded at equally spaced time intervals, it is treated as timeseries data by combining 'n' consecutive data recordings into one reading.
+As the data was recorded at equally spaced time intervals,  it was treated as timeseries data by combining 'n' consecutive data recordings into one reading.

-At the end classification is performed using Support Vector Machines.

-The method compares favorably against computer vision methods by ∼9 % points with classification accuracy of 98.08 % with 10-way cross validation.
+At the end classification was performed using Support Vector Machines.
+The method compared favorably against computer vision methods by  ∼9 % points with classification accuracy of 98.08 % and 10-way cross validation.
 It was found that dimensionality reduction and treating data as timeseries contributed to increase in performance.

 # Dependencies